mgr-inz-rafal/wytyczne-rybne/README.md

 # Wytyczne Rybne
-This is an Atari 8-bit game for the competition at the Wapniak 2016 party in Warsaw.
+This is an Atari 8-bit game written for the competition at the Wapniak 2016 party in Warsaw.

 # How to build?
 You need the MADS assembler.
 Get it here: http://mads.atari8.info/